-Richard Bjella was hired in September 2009 as full professor and Director of Choral Studies at Texas Tech University.
+Richard Bjella is the Director of Choral Studies at Texas Tech University.
 The highly acclaimed University Choir made its Carnegie performance debut on May 2, 2010 to rave reviews.
 They performed as the only college choir to sing at the 2012 TMEA Convention in San Antonio to two standing ovations and also appeared at the National ACDA Convention in Dallas in 2013 as well.
 In May of 2014 they made their debut performance at Orchestra Hall in Chicago.
-Recent doctoral students are now teaching at The Ohio State University, Wayne State University, University of Oregon, Texas A & M. Bjella was also appointed the Artistic Director of the nationally recognized professional choir, the San Antonio Chamber Choir for 2014-2017.
+Recent doctoral students are now teaching at The Ohio State, LSU, Oklahoma Panhandle State University, Wayne State University, and Texas A & M. Bjella was also appointed the Artistic Director of the nationally recognized professional choir, the San Antonio Chamber Choir for 2014-2017.

 To contact Richard Bjella, you may e-mail him at email@example.com.